 Use to assess donor genotype and compare to recipient genotype prior to allogeneic hematopoietic stem cell transplant.
 For additional donor(s) testing, refer to Chimerism, Additional Donor (3005468).
 Pretransplant genotyping is required to enable posttransplant chimerism and engraftment monitoring.

-5-9 days after receipt of corresponding Chimerism, Recipient, Pretransplant (3005449) specimen
+Expected TAT begins at receipt of corresponding Chimerism, Recipient, Pretransplant (3005449) specimen.

 New York DOH Approval Status

 Lavender (EDTA), pink (K2EDTA), or yellow (ACD solution A or B) OR bone marrow in lavender (EDTA) OR buccal brushes from donor.